pjeutr/NUC970_Buildroot/README.md

 calcinai/rubberneck -> pjeutr/php-notify (restructuring + adding EpollWait)
 arrilot/dotenv-php -> pjeutr/dotenv-php (allow optional use / no .env.pho in production)

+v1.7.5 - fix group timezone for overnight, v1.7.4 - add time to settings and hwclock, so time can work without internet, add meminfo for php for debugging
 v1.7.3 - fix schedule so till can be the next day.
 Adjust oom score v1.7.1 - add keycode to csv export, fix slave failing after master was offline v1.7.0 - fix start/end timezone bug for a group